agj/agj-blog/data/posts/2013/10-tiles-visualizer.md

 Technically challenging was figuring out a way to display the tiles in correct perspective according to the (flat) photos.
 Turned out that the easiest was using the same geometric technique that visual artists use, involving two vanishing points plus the horizon line for a flat surface, together with algorithms for finding segment intersections.
 I've obviously little idea of 3D coding, so this was all new to me, but I got good results!
 I also experimented with two interesting programming patterns that were new for me, [reactive programming](http://en.wikipedia.org/wiki/Reactive_programming) and [promises,](http://domenic.me/2012/10/14/youre-missing-the-point-of-promises/) the combination of which made it easier working with the asynchronous loading of images and other data.

-Although I am rather happy with my work on the interaction design end, the result does sadly have many shortcomings...<!-- more -->
+Although I am rather happy with my work on the interaction design end, the result does sadly have many shortcomings…<!-- more -->

 <language-break />